Fox-ML-infrastructure/Fox-v1-infra/legal/CLA.md

-Fox-v1-infra — Commercial License Agreement (CLA v1.3)
+FoxML Core — Commercial License Agreement (CLA v1.3)

 Fox ML Infrastructure LLC
 © 2025 Jennifer Lewis.
 All rights reserved.

-This Commercial License Agreement (“Agreement”) is entered into between Fox ML Infrastructure LLC (“Licensor”) and the purchasing organization (“Licensee”).
-This Agreement governs commercial use of the software known as Fox-v1-infra (“Software”).
+This Commercial License Agreement ("Agreement") is entered into between Fox ML Infrastructure LLC ("Licensor") and the purchasing organization ("Licensee").
+This Agreement governs commercial use of the software known as FoxML Core ("Software").

 1. Definitions
 Software

-The Fox-v1-infra codebase, modules, pipelines, configurations, documentation, and all updates provided under this Agreement.
+The FoxML Core codebase, modules, pipelines, configurations, documentation, and all updates provided under this Agreement.

 Internal Use